Best Places To Stay In Eryri | Snowdonia and North Wales!

 The spectacular Menai Suspension Bridge which links Anglesey to the rest of North Wales.

-The compact town centre has a variety of independent shops whilst the growing food scene means some superb cafes and restaurants are available so you can try the delicious food that North Wales is increasingly famous for.
+The compact town centre has a variety of independent shops, whilst the growing food scene means some superb cafes and restaurants are available for you to try the delicious food that North Wales is increasingly famous for.

 5. Dolgellau, Machynlleth & Southern Eryri | Snowdonia